 During this blood draw, your blood count will also be checked to assess for anemia and monitor your platelet count.
 Anemia is common in pregnancy.
 If you are anemic, your provider will discuss the severity and make any necessary recommendations to help with this condition.

 Lastly, for individuals with negative blood types, an antibody screen is done at the time of this blood draw as well to ensure you don’t carry antibodies that could pose a risk to the baby.

 You’ve hit the 8-month mark!
 During this visit, your doctor will perform your Group B Strep test.
 This test involves passing a cotton swab along the skin at the opening of the vagina and the perianal area.
 This bacteria is a common skin bacteria present in about 1/3 of healthy adults and poses no health risk to you, but it can increase the risk of serious infections in newborn babies since they do not have a strong immune system at the time of birth.
 If positive, your doctor will recommend you receive an antibiotic during labor to help minimize the risk of infection for your baby.

 You made it to full term!
-Your visits will continue to be frequent, and your provider will provide ongoing education about signs and symptoms of labor, pre-eclampsia precautions, and fetal kick counts.
+Your visits will continue to be frequent, and your provider will provide ongoing education about signs and symptoms of labor, preeclampsia precautions, and fetal movement.

-You will likely also further discuss what to expect during labor and your hospital stay, and postpartum issues like breast feeding, decision to circumcise male infants, and a plan for birth control.
+You will likely also further discuss what to expect during labor and your hospital stay, and postpartum decisions like breastfeeding, decision to circumcise male infants, and a plan for birth control.

 As you get closer to week 40, your provider may check your cervix if you seem close to labor.
 As you near your due date or stay pregnant beyond your due date, your provider will likely discuss labor induction and work with you to formulate a plan to help keep you and your baby safe and healthy.